InTheBytes/reverse-proxy/README.md

 Example:

-InTheBytes
+InTheBytes:
-|---account-service
+* ---account-service
-|---order-service
+* ---order-service
-|---search-service
+* ---search-service
-|---restaurant-manage-service
+* ---restaurant-manage-service
-|---open-api-since
+* ---open-api-since
-|---reverse-proxy (call command here)
+* ---reverse-proxy (call command here)

 *Note: There is a JVM versioning inconsistency currently that causes this script to fail for order-service and open-api with the current state of develop.
 Hotfixes are currently in place and awaiting a merge.
 Be advised